leesh7672/leed/README.md

-# Lee's Advanced Learner's Dictionary of Literary Chinese
+# Lee's Dictionary for Advanced Learners of Literary Chinese